Office of Sexual Violence Prevention (OSVP)

 It also requires the school to notify victims of their option to report their assault to the proper law enforcement authorities.
 Complaints about schools that have failed to comply with this law should be made with the U.S. Department of Education.

 For more information about this Act, you may visit the Clery Center's website, where advocacy information such as the Campus Sexual Assault Victim's Bill of Rights is also available.

 Title IX: Know Your Rights:

 Title IX of the Education Amendments of 1972 (“Title IX”), 20 U.S.C. §1681 et seq., is a Federal civil rights law that prohibits discrimination on the basis of sex in education programs and activities.
 All public and private elementary and secondary schools, school districts, colleges, and universities receiving any Federal funds must comply with Title IX.
 Under Title IX, discrimination on the basis of sex can include sexual harassment or sexual violence, such as rape, sexual assault, sexual battery, and sexual coercion.
 [U.S Dept. of Education, OCR]

 For more information on Title IX, and if you want to learn more about your rights, if you believe that a school district, college, or university is violating Federal law, you may contact the U.S. Department of Education, Office for Civil Rights, at (800) 421-3481 or firstname.lastname@example.org.

 If you wish to fill out a complaint form online, you may do so at: http://www2.ed.gov/about/offices/list/ocr/complaintintro.html

-Consistent with the requirements of Title IX of the Education Amendments of 1972 and the regulations adopted under that law, the Evergreen State College has designated the individual below as the Campus Title IX Coordinator, responsible for coordinating Evergreen's Title IX compliance: Paul Gallegos: Ph.
-360-867-6368 Email: email@example.com
+Consistent with the requirements of Title IX of the Education Amendments of 1972 and the regulations adopted under that law, The Evergreen State College has designated a Title IX Coordinator, responsible for coordinating Evergreen's Title IX compliance.
+The Title IX coordinator is Holly Joseph.
+Holly is available at 360-867-6368 or at email@example.com.

 Individuals may also contact the Office for Civil Rights, U.S. Department of Education, 915 2nd Avenue, Room 3310 Seattle, WA 98174-1099, Telephone: (206) 220-7900, TDD: (206) 220-7907.